sankhaMukherjee/colaboration/Readme.md

 # colaboration

-This project explores the possibility of using two Agents that use deep reinforcement learning to leanr to collaborate to play tennis.
+This project explores the possibility of using two Agents that use deep reinforcement learning to learn to collaborate to play tennis.

 ## 1. Prerequisites